 The Compensation Committee administers the compensation plan for its outside Directors as well as the compensation for its executives.
-Each member of the Company's Board who is not otherwise an employee or officer of the Company or any subsidiary or affiliate of the Company (each, an "Eligible Director") is eligible to receive the compensation contemplated under such plan.
+Each member of SGRP's Board who is not otherwise an employee or officer of SGRP or any subsidiary or affiliate of SGRP (each, an "Eligible Director") is eligible to receive the compensation contemplated under the Directors Compensation Plan (as defined below).